apache/parquet-testing/data/README.md

 2. encrypt\_columns\_and\_footer\_aad.parquet.encrypted

-A sample that reads and checks these files can be found at the following tests:
+A sample that reads and checks these files can be found at the following tests in Parquet C++:
 ```
-cpp/src/parquet/encryption-read-configurations-test.cc
+cpp/src/parquet/encryption/read-configurations-test.cc
-cpp/src/parquet/test-encryption-util.h
+cpp/src/parquet/encryption/test-encryption-util.h
 ```

 The `external_key_material_java.parquet.encrypted` file was encrypted using parquet-mr with